keerthana98/GoodSamaritanLaw/README.md

 come to the aid and rescue of victims of road crashes.It has been more than two years since the Supreme Court Judgement on Good
 Samaritan Law.
 84% people are not aware of the Good Samaritan Law.

-This project on Computer Graphics is an attempt to spread awareness of this law.
+This project on Computer Graphics is to spread awareness of this law and is implemented using OpenGL.